- All full-time, tenure-track faculty, except faculty on phased retirement, are eligible to apply for an FRG.

-- A description of the project
+- A description of the project.

 - A summary of FRG proposals and awards, including a review of FRG research outcomes over the past 3 years.
-See "Record of research achievement" below.

-- A detailed budget
+- A detailed itemized budget with justification.

-- An abbreviated research cv, no more than 2 pages in length.
+- An abbreviated research CV, no more than 2 pages in length.

-Proposals will be evaluated according to 4 criteria:
+Proposals will be evaluated according to 3 criteria:

 - Describe FRG funding received for the past three years, and the specific outcomes.
 Specify publications, conference presentations, performances, or creative work completed.
 Demonstrate that you have taken full advantage of past FRG funding.

-Organization of the overall project
+Clarity of proposal and organization of the overall project

 - If the project is part of a larger whole, provide detailed descriptions of the entire project (e.g. the book or the larger research project).
 Describe how the specific goals of this FRG fit into the whole.